喜出望外

 「喜出望外」 is mainly used in the following contexts:

-- Reporting good results: Used when results exceed expectations, such as passing an exam, getting a promotion, or winning the lottery.
+- Receiving good news: A typical reaction when receiving positive news regarding uncertain outcomes, such as passing an exam, getting a promotion, or winning a prize.

 Additional Examples: